-Last week, French President Emmanuel Macron embarked on a two-day visit to Slovakia and the Czech Republic to strengthen bilateral relations with the Visegrad Group’s two most moderate members and reiterate France’s commitment to Central European allies.
+Prague, Czech Republic – Last week, French President Emmanuel Macron embarked on a two-day visit to Bratislava, in Slovakia, and Prague in neighbouring Czech Republic to strengthen bilateral relations with the Visegrad Group’s two most moderate members and reiterate France’s commitment to Central European allies.

 Quoted by the Irish Times, a source from the Elysée Palace highlighted the overarching purpose of the trip: it is “up to France, or Germany or other countries from the so-called west to show they are present, that they are capable of dialogue, that they are not contemptuous and that they do not neglect these countries”.

 On Friday morning, M. Macron arrived in Bratislava – the second French President to visit the Slovak capital since 1993 – where he was welcomed by his counterpart Andrej Kiska, with whom he discussed a number of bilateral and EU-related issues.
 During the joint press conference that followed, Macron hailed Slovakia as being in the core of the EU, while Kiska underlined that his country’s EU membership was of “vital interest”.

 The two leaders attended the “Shaping the Future of Europe” citizens consultation organized by think-tank Globsec.
 Similar citizens consultations were held in Prague last May in presence of Czech Prime Minister Andrej Babis and France’s Europe Minister Nathalie Loiseau (you can read our report of the event here).

 Quoted by TASR news agency, M. Pellegrini claimed that he wants Slovakia “to contribute to cementing the unity, strength and self-defense of the EU”.
-Both leaders also agreed to step up cooperation on cyber-security and discussed issues relating to deeper integration of the eurozone, of which Slovakia is the only Central European member.
+Both leaders also agreed to step up cooperation on cyber-security and discussed issues relating to deeper integration of the Eurozone, of which Slovakia is the only Central European member.

-While many analysts saw his trip as a “charm offensive” intended to “prise Czechs and Slovaks” from Viktor Orbán, M. Macron strongly criticized both Poland and Hungary and accused their leaders of “lying to their people”.
+While many analysts saw his trip as a “charm offensive” intended to “prize Czechs and Slovaks” from Viktor Orbán, M. Macron strongly criticized both Poland and Hungary and accused their leaders of “lying to their people”.
 Although the Elysée Palace several times underlined Macron’s wish to visit all other 27 EU states before next years’ European elections, Poland and Hungary remain two of the few countries he hasn’t visited.

-On Friday evening, M. Macron travelled to Prague to meet with Czech President Milos Zeman.
+On Friday evening, Emmanuel Macron traveled to Prague to meet with Czech President Milos Zeman.
 He also held talks with Prime Minister Andrej Babis, congratulated Czechs for the 100th anniversary of Czechoslovakia, celebrated the following day, and again delivered a strong plea in favour of deeper EU integration.

 “I’m convinced we will also find a reasonable compromise on migration”, he further argued, before highlighting the need to “simplify European institutions and eliminate useless regulations”.
 “Sometimes, I picture Europe as the village of Asterix and Obelix”, he wrote, in a reference to the popular comic book about a besieged village in occupied Gaul.
 “But instead of a magic potion, all we have is our ability to understand each other”, the leader of ANO wrote.